 We’ve not yet made our bike purchases, so I’m still doing work runs as well as school runs to get MT to and from the office.
 The first couple of weeks of this were very disorienting for us.
 Here’s why.

-After the first few days of working through till 5pm, MT started to realise he would be pretty much alone in the office.
-Towards the end of the first week our mid-afternoon phone calls would go a bit like this:
+After the first few days of working through till 5pm, MT realised he would be pretty much alone in the office.
+Towards the end of the first week, our mid-afternoon phone calls would go a bit like this:

 ‘What time will I pick you up?’